ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-symbol-tables.md

 [ 26 ] Name: main                            Info: 0x18 (Bind: 0x1 | Type: 0x2)      Other: 0x0      Shndx: 0xe      Value: 0x000000001169   Size: 0x143
 ```

 We can observe the similarities in various members between `libarithmatic.o` and `main.o`.
-The notable difference I can identify is the `sh_shndx` value, which has changed but still points to the `.text` section of `calc`.
-The crucial point is that it should reference the `.text` section, regardless of the section index value.
+The notable difference I can identify is the `sh_shndx` value, which has changed but still points to the `.text` section of `calc` file.
+The important point is that it should reference the `.text` section, regardless of the section index value.

 Another difference is in the `st_value`.
 With the addition of numerous new symbols in this file, the positions of these symbols have shifted.
 Initially, we had the `main` function in `main.o` and `addFunc` in `libarithmatic.o`, both at offset `0x0`.
 However, when combining them into a single file, one of them had to adjust its offset to make room for the other.
 This is precisely what occurred here, and there are also other symbols (of function type) that occupied the initial offsets, causing our defined functions to compromise on their offsets.

 One more intriguing detail is the `_start` symbol, which has an offset of `0x000000001070`.
-This offset serves as the entry point of our ELF executable binary.
+This offset serves as the **entry point** of our ELF executable binary.
 You can verify this using `readelf` or any method you prefer.
+If you happen to overwrite the `entrypoint` value in `ELF file headers`, you'll be calling some other function instead of `_start` function of `glibc`.
+Since `_start` function performs some startup actions for C runtime environment, so the modified binary may or may not work as intended.

-I'm done for today now, ta-ta!
+I'm sure that's enough for today, ta-ta!

 ![](https://media.giphy.com/media/mP8GermRyOFWV8PQeq/giphy.gif#center)